MIDS-scaling-up/v3/week08/hw/Readme.md

 This homework is meant to provide a taste of what it's like to create a small domain - specific dataset and use publicly available assets to create a custom models.

-At a high level, the assignment is to annotate some data from the [Tesla cam](https://w251lab08.s3.us-west-1.amazonaws.com/videos.tar) and train a custom object detector on it, proving that you can overfit on it -- e.g. similarly to the coco128 dataset, you can train and validate on the same dataset, making sure that your mAP@.5 is modest, over 0.25 (25%)
+At a high level, the assignment is to annotate some data from the [Tesla cam](https://w251lab08.s3.us-west-1.amazonaws.com/videos.tar) (You will need to convert the video into images to use the images for annotation, please look at the instructions [here](https://github.com/MIDS-scaling-up/v3/blob/main/week08/lab/Readme.md#part-1a-videos-from-a-stationary-camera)) and train a custom object detector on it, proving that you can overfit on it -- e.g. similarly to the coco128 dataset, you can train and validate on the same dataset, making sure that your mAP@.5 is modest, over 0.25 (25%)

 Notes:
 * Let us use the EfficientDet detector we used in the lab